Nottingham: Annual events

 Wollaton Park in Nottingham hosts an annual family-friendly music event called Splendour.
 In 2009 it was headlined by Madness and the Pogues.
 The following year it was headlined by the Pet Shop Boys and featured, among others, Calvin Harris, Noisettes, Athlete and OK Go.
 In 2011, it featured headline acts Scissor Sisters, Blondie, Eliza Doolittle and Feeder.
 In 2012, performers included Dizzee Rascal, Razorlight, Katy B and Hard-Fi.
-In 2014, Wollaton Park hosted the first-ever No Tomorrow Festival, featuring the likes of Sam Smith, London Grammar and Clean Bandit.
+In 2014, Wollaton Park hosted the first-ever No Tomorrow Festival, featuring artists including Sam Smith, London Grammar and Clean Bandit.

 Nottingham holds several multicultural events throughout the year.
-The city has hosted an annual Asian Mela every summer since about 1989, there is a parade on St Patrick's Day, fireworks for the Chinese New Year, Holi in the Park to celebrate the Hindu spring festival, a West Indian-style carnival, and several Sikh events.
+The city has hosted an annual Asian Mela every summer since about 1989, there is a parade on St Patrick's Day, fireworks for the Chinese New Year, Holi in the Park to celebrate the Hindu spring festival, a West Indian-style carnival which takes place in summer, and several Sikh events.

 The city is particularly famous for its annual Goose Fair, a large travelling funfair held at the Forest Recreation Ground at the beginning of October every year.
 Established over 700 years ago, the fair was originally a livestock market where thousands of geese were sold in the Old Market Square, but the modern-day Goose Fair is known for its fairground rides and attractions.

 Since the late 1990s, Nottinghamshire Pride has organised an annual pride parade, a day-long celebration that usually takes place in the city in July.

 Food and drink

-There are more than three hundred restaurants in Nottingham, with several AA rosette winners (as of 2018).
+There are more than three hundred restaurants in Nottingham, with several AA Rosette winners (as of 2018).
 City-centre restaurant, Ibérico World Tapas, was awarded a Bib Gourmand in the 2013 Michelin Guide.
 There are also two Michelin-starred restaurants: Alchemilla in the city centre has one star; and Restaurant Sat Bains with Rooms, on the edge of the city near Clifton Bridge, has two Michelin stars.
 There were five other Nottingham restaurants recommended in the Michelin Guide in 2020.
+Nottingham is recognised as one of the UK's most vegan-friendly cities, and it is where Veggies of Nottingham was founded in 1984.
+The Nottingham City Council in 2024 announced it had switched to all plant-based catering, following similar changes by other councils including Oxfordshire County Council and Cambridge City Council.